 The name peccary is thought to come from a Brazilian Tupi Indian word meaning “one who makes many paths through the woods”.
 Terms used in the Desert Southwest for the peccary come from Spanish, and some are strongly influenced by people obviously familiar with the true pig of Europe and Asia.
 Pig-like Southwestern names for the peccary are "puercos", "cerdos", and "cochinos", all pertaining to the idea of "pig" in some way or another.
-The name javelina itself comes from the Spanish for javelin or spear, and certainly refers to the incisors of the peccary, which are very long, lance-like, and sharp.
+The word javelina itself comes from the Spanish for javelin or spear, and certainly refers to the incisors of the peccary, which are very long, lance-like, and sharp.

 For the same reason that peccaries are called these pig-like names in the Southwest, Javelina does not figure prominently in the lore of the native peoples of the Southwest.
-This is the result of the javelina's relatively recent arrival in the region, perhaps as recently as 200 years ago.
-There is a theory that Javelina may have followed the cattle of European settlers as they foraged the native Southwestern grasses, thereby clearing more area for prickly pear cactus, Javelina’s favorite, to invade and colonize further and further north.
+This is the result of the javelina's relatively recent arrival in the Arizona region, perhaps as recently as 200 years ago.
+There is a theory that Javelina may have followed the cattle of European settlers as they foraged the native Southwestern grasses, thereby clearing more area for prickly pear cactus, Javelina’s favorite food, to invade and colonize further and further north.

 The Yaqui tribe of Northern Mexico and Southern Arizona tell a tale of "Topol the Clever".
 Topol was an intelligent, crafty hunter whose name meant "Jaguar".
-A mighty chief declared that the man who could bring him a living javelina could have the hand of his beautiful daughter.
+A mighty chief declared that the man who could bring him a living javelina could have the hand of his beautiful daughter in marriage.
 Hearing this challenge, Topol cut a branch from an Indigo bush, (Psorothamnus fremontii), and immediately went out and found a herd of javelina.
-As they will, all of the javelinas ran away from him in opposite directions, making many trails through the woods, except for one who stood his ground to protect the rest of the band.
+As they will, all of the javelinas ran away from him in opposite directions, making many trails through the woods, except for one, who stood his ground to protect the rest of the band.
 Topol brandished the branch at the lone javelina, who bit into it with all its might.
 Perhaps through some sort of magic or mirage, or out of sheer stubbornness, the javelina could not or would not let go of the branch.
 Topol simply dragged the javelina to the feet of the mighty chief, and thereby won the lovely bride.

 Javelinas are now common sights in the Sonoran Desert.
 So common are they, that hunters "harvest" about 7000 javelinas per year in Arizona alone.
 In addition to human hunters, javelinas have other predators to concern themselves with: Bobcats and mountain lions actively hunt javelina; Golden eagles and the larger hawks like the Harris and Red Tail can easily carry off juvenile javelinas.
 But Javelina’s primary concern, the most pressing predator of all, is none other than his fellow trickster, Coyote.
 By extension, this predator-prey relationship has the effect of making Javelina very concerned by any encounter with coyote-like animals; dogs for instance.